-Winter Triticale is a winter annual grass developed through a cross between winter wheat and winter rye.
+Winter Triticale is a winter annual grain developed through a cross between winter wheat and winter rye.
 It is commonly planted for forage production and displays desirable traits from each of its parent species.
-Winter Triticale is extremely winter hardy like cereal rye, but produces higher quality forage much like winter wheat.
-It is a mid-maturity winter annual in comparison with rye and winter wheat.
+Winter Triticale is extremely winter hardy like cereal rye but produces high quality forage much like winter wheat.
+It is a mid-maturity winter annual in comparison with rye and forage winter wheat.
 Winter Triticale can be used in northern climates that experience harsh winter conditions with little risk of winter kill.
-Winter Triticale is very drought tolerant and is suitable for dry land conditions and lighter soils.
+Winter Triticale is very drought tolerant and is suitable for dryland conditions and lighter soils.
 It will perform best on well drained to moderately drained soils as extended periods of standing water can result in winter kill.
 Winter Triticale is moderately tolerant to saline soils.

 - Planting Time: Mid-late Fall

 - Winter triticale should be planted in the fall when conditions will allow it to germinate before entering a dormant winter period in which it will vernalize.

 Use the fertilizer rates below for maximum yield potential:

 |Recommended Application Rate (Lbs/acre)|

 *Rates are recommended if no soil test is taken.

 - Apply 1/3 rate of nitrogen at planting, and the other 2/3 rate during green-up in the spring.

 - Do not exceed a total of 25 lbs/a of N+K if fertilizer is placed in-furrow.